Skip to content

 Christopher Rey Pérez

 Christopher Rey Pérez is a poet from the Rio Grande Valley of Texas.
-His book, gauguin’s notebook, received the 2015 Madeleine P. Plonsker Prize from Lake Forest College.
-His most recent publications include Compendio palestino-puertorriqueño en proceso, while in residence as a 2017-18 La Práctica fellow with Beta-Local; Aliens Beyond Paradise/ Alienígenas más allá del paraíso, a book on the alien as foreigner and extraterrestrial that was jointly published by Wendy’s Subway & Queens Museum; and Todo el amor del mundo con todas sus sangres y todos sus virus, an online essay in response to the coronavirus pandemic.
-His writings have appeared in Mexico, Brazil, Cyprus, Lebanon, Canada, the U.S., and China, and he has led poetry workshops with Ashkal Alwan’s Home Workspace Program, The Garden Library for Refugees & Migrant Workers in South Tel Aviv, Beta-Local’s La Iván Illich, Queens Museum, Wendy’s Subway, & Loudreaders Trade School.
-Since 2012, he has edited a nomadic publication in, of, and around Latin America, called Dolce Stil Criollo.
+His first book, gauguin’s notebook, received the 2015 Madeleine P. Plonsker Prize from Lake Forest College.
+He is also the author of Fayuca, a book on markets and movement, with diSONARE Editorial in Mexico City, and the upcoming Authenticity Drill (Futurepoem, ’27).
+He edited Aliens Beyond Paradise/Alienígenas más allá del paraíso (Wendy’s Subway, ‘19) and has published several chapbooks, pamphlets, and artist books in Mexico, Brazil, Cyprus, Lebanon, Canada, and other places.
+Christopher has led poetry workshops with Ashkal Alwan’s Home Workspace Program, The Garden Library for Refugees & Migrant Workers in South Tel Aviv, Beta-Local’s La Iván Illich, Queens Museum, Wendy’s Subway, & Loudreaders Trade School.
+With Gabriel Finotti, he publishes the multilingual and nomadic bookwork, Dolce Stil Criollo.
+He also forms part of Post-Novis, an alternative project of architectural education and practice.